jimmyli97/human-essentials-wiki/Application-Overview.md

 **Organization** - The software abstraction of a Diaper Bank, itself, and used interchangeably as a term.
 Internally represented with the `Organization` model.

 **Partner** - This refers to a "Community Partner", an individual or organization in the surrounding community that works directly with the families, tracks their data, and schedules distributions of diapers and sanitary supplies.
 Sometimes this will be referred to as a "Partner Organization" or "Community Partner".
 Partners request disbursements of inventory from a Diaperbank, the Diaperbank fulfills those requests, and then the Partner provides them to the families.
+Internally represented with the `Partner` model.

 **Purchase** - This is inventory that was purchased for cash by the diaperbank, directly.
 We track these so that the diaperbanks can report how much money they spent directly on inventory.
 Internally, these are represented by the `Purchase` model.